An interpolation of metrics and spaces of metrics: Local Transmissible properties

-The following lemma plays a key role in the proof of Theorem \ref{thm:loctrans}. \begin{lem} For a second countable locally compact metrizable space $X$, the space $\met(X)$ is a Baire space. \end{lem} \begin{proof} Let $C(X^2)$ be the set of all real-valued continuous functions on $X^2$.
-We define a metric $\mathcal{E}$ on $C(X^2)$ by
+In this section, we prove Theorem \ref{thm:loctrans}.
+The following lemma plays a key role in the proof of Theorem \ref{thm:loctrans}. \begin{lem} For every second-countable locally compact metrizable space $X$, the space $\met{X}$ is completely metrizable.
+In particular, it is Baire. \end{lem} \begin{proof} Let $C(X^{2})$ be the set of all real-valued continuous functions on $X^{2}$.
+We define a metric $\mathcal{E}$ on $C(X^{2})$ by